mmukul/DevOpsTrainingCourse/README.md

 - Scheduling the applications on the container
 - Services in Kubernetes

-### Module 10: Configuration Management with Ansible
+### Chapter 10: Configuration Management with Ansible
 - Overview of Configuration Management
 - Introduction to Ansible
 - Ansible Architecture